 Pre-orders and Availability

 The Microsoft Surface Pro 6 is said to be available from 16th October at all the major online retailers and brick and mortar stores but you can preorder it right now.
-Starting off with $899 for a basic model with eighth-gen Core i5, 8 GB of RAM and 128 GB of storage, the Surface Pro 6 is available for pre-order on Best Buy and on the Microsoft store.
+Starting off with $899 for a basic model with eighth-gen Core i5, 8 GB of RAM and 128 GB of storage.
 For Core i7 variant with 256 GB of storage, the price tag on the Surface Pro 6 goes up to $1,499.

 Note that these rates do not include a Type Cover keyboard which is available in 4 interesting shades.
 The Cobalt Blue, Burgundy, Platinum, and Black.
 Also, the Surface Pen that comes bundled with Surface Book 2 costs extra $99 with the new Surface Pro 6.